 Where is Halong Bay?

 You’ll find Halong Bay in the north-east of Vietnam.
 If you haven’t visited Vietnam before, you’re in for a real treat.
 We’ve been a few times and love the genuinely warm, friendly, welcoming nature of the locals.
 The food is fantastic, service is always great and it’s a beautiful destination that happens to be very budget-friendly.
-If you’re planning a trip to Hanoi, it’s worth adding Halong Bay onto your itinerary.
+If you’re planning a trip to Hanoi, it’s worth adding Halong Bay to your itinerary.
 I mean, if you don’t go when you’re visiting Hanoi, when will you get the chance to go again?
 We’ve done a 3 day 2-night cruise and a 2 day 1-night cruise.
-If you have the time, I definitely recommend the 3 days 2-night option, you get more time and just feel like you experience it at a nice, slow pace.
+If you have the time, I recommend the 3 days 2-night option, you get more time and just feel like you experience it at a nice, slow pace.

 How the heck do I get there?

 We flew directly from Sydney to Hanoi with Vietnam Airlines and loved it!
 The airline offered great food and service as well as comfortable seats and reliable service.
 Paradise Cruise operates a transfer service which picks guests up from Hanoi and drives them out to Halong Bay.
 Our transfer bus was super comfortable and luxurious, making the drive easy.
 The distance from Hanoi to Halong Bay is around 180km and generally takes around 3 1/2 to 4 hours each way, depending on traffic.
 The driver will stop at the halfway point for a toilet, snack and rest break.

 Generally speaking, transfer pick-up should be around 7-7:30 am, arriving in Halong Bay around 11:30 am.
 If you’d prefer not to transfer early in the morning, Paradise Cruise has a hotel on Tuan Chau Island.
 You might like to stay the night before and/or after the cruise at Paradise Suites Hotel.
-This would mean, on the day your cruise starts, you can sleep in, have a delicious breakfast, explore the area then board your cruise ship at 12:15pm.
+This would mean, that on the day your cruise starts, you can sleep in, have a delicious breakfast, explore the area then board your cruise ship at 12:15 pm.
 We stayed the night before our cruise and loved the slow, easy start to the day.

 What’s the cruise ship like?